Okrio/final_year_project/README.md

 ## Operating Instructions:
 Coded for use in Linux Ubuntu 16.04 terminal
-1. Run camera_script.sh using `bash -x camera_script.sh` in bash terminal
+1. Run camera_script.sh using `bash camera_script_mapping.sh` in bash terminal
     - Resulting images are located in /images
-2. Run main.py
-    - Input: List of mapping images from 0 to 360 degrees with 30 degrees separation in each image
-    - Output: Red highlighting of frame and its pixel position; A list of ground truth azimuths relative to the camera and pixel positions
+    - True Azimuth is given

-## Current Progress: (20 Feb 18)
+## Current Progress: (05 March 18)
 ### Completed:
 1. Basic script to trigger capture of 5 images from RICOH THETA V and automatic download to /images folder
 2. Improved on frame detection algorithm
     - Incremental thresholding feature that scans the images and draws out the relevant frame contours along with pixel position
 3. Redo physical frame by improving contrast using a larger border and white structure to aid thresholding and canny edge detection
     - White frame surrounding speaker, draw thick black border lines around speaker on the white frame
+4. Map pixel values to azimuth in horizontal plane (Accurate to 5 degrees)

 ### To Do:
-1. Map pixel values to azimuth
-2. Run dummy tests of array calibration procedure
+1. Run dummy tests of array calibration procedure
+2. Catch up on theoretical evaluation of interpolation
+3. Improve detection robustness by adding condition to check last known position in y coordinates (so can detect if accidentally detect another square shape in the room) - simple tracker

 ### Useful References:
 1. Description of Canny Edge Detection http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_canny/py_canny.html